fyziktom/VirtualEconomyFramework/README.md

 -	DocFx documentation of project
 -	Raspberry PI pre-installed image
 -	Integrated MQTT Broker
--	ReddCoin and Bitcoin drivers
+-	ReddCoin and Bitcoin drivers (maybe Polkadot and Chainlink)
 -	Lock and unlock desktop wallet and other RPC commands for wallets
 -	Transactions details in UI
 -	HTTPS support